 The Count, however, far from being disgusted with the service, is led by his thirst of glory, and zeal for the cause of liberty, to solicit farther employment, and waits upon Congress to make his proposals.
 They are briefly, that he be allowed to raise an independent corps, composed of sixty-eight horse and two hundred foot, the horse to be armed with lances, and the foot equipped in the manner of light-infantry.
 The former he thinks he can readily fill with natives of good character, and worthy the trust reposed in them.
-With respect to the other, he is desirous of more latitude, to the Indians to side with them, the Virginians particularly; and he said, that some Indians were employed at Boston in the rebel army.
-Now taking the disposition of the Indians, with the applications made to them by the colonies, it amounted to a clear, indisputable proposition, that either they would have served against us, or that we must have employed them."
-Lord North said, on the same side, "that, in respect to the employment of Indians, he looked upon it as bad, but unavoidable."
+With respect to the other, he is desirous of more latitude, so as to have liberty of engaging prisoners and deserters from the enemy.